 Description: The Estuary Program compiles and analyzes program-generated data to assess long-term trends and project-specific effects on water quality and other indicators of environmental quality.
 These analyses are shared with program partners, local landowners, and the public to help inform decision-making.
 Data must be available in the correct format for analysis and must be maintained in a data management system that allows for easy sharing of results.
-Projects include: calculation of California Stream Condition Index (CSCI) scores with the program's bioassessment data to determine the relative health of a site in comparison to other areas; and updates to the program's database for storing and outputting data in response to the state's update of their data management system.
+Projects include calculation of California Stream Condition Index (CSCI) scores with the program's bioassessment data to determine the relative health of a site in comparison to other areas.